gabriellewald/resume.md/resume.md

 - Promoted within one year
 - Build models and scripts to analyze consumer data
 - Run SQL queries on databases with hundreds of millions of data entries
-- Design and analyze surveys to generate data for modeling and insights
+- Design and analyze surveys to generate data for modeling
-- Create data visualizations and deliverables from analyzes and models
+- Create data visualizations for deliverables to report analyzes/insights
-- Present reports and findings to client

 ### <span>Data Science Fellow, Springboard School of Data</span> <span>Sep 2020 -- Sep 2021</span>